-Roofs typically last between 15 – 30 years depending on the type of material and the home’s location and exposure to the elements.
+A roof typically lasts between 15 – 30 years, depending on the type of material, the home’s location and its exposure to the elements.
 A home inspection can help you determine the age of the roof and how soon you may need to replace it.

-If it must be replaced soon, you’ll need to budget for this cost during the home buying process.
+If the roof must be replaced soon, you’ll need to budget for a new roof during the home buying process.
 You should also consider asking for a seller concession if the seller is unwilling or unable to fix the roof before closing.

-Be sure to ask for a list of everything that’s included in the purchase.
-You’ll want to know if certain appliances or other assets come with the home or if they’re available for you to buy.
+Be sure to ask for a list of everything included in the home purchase.
+You’ll want to know whether certain appliances or other assets come with the home or whether you can buy them.

 A buyer can request that a seller leave certain items on the property (like a swing set) or remove items (like an above-ground pool).

-If you really want, let’s say, those blackout curtains in the living room, but they aren’t included in the sale, work with your real estate agent or the seller to negotiate a price on the curtains or include the curtains (and anything else you want) in a renegotiated offer.
+If you really want, let’s say, those blackout curtains in the living room that aren’t included in the sale, work with your real estate agent or the seller to negotiate a price on the curtains or include the curtains (and anything else you want) in a renegotiated offer.

-You can ask the seller about the neighborhood, but you might also benefit from firsthand experience.
-Consider walking or driving around at different times of day and different days of the week.
+You can ask the seller about the neighborhood, but you might benefit from firsthand experience.
+Consider walking or driving around at different times of the day and different days of the week.

-Imagine a couple that has two young children who have many years of schooling ahead of them.
+Imagine a couple with two young children who have many years of schooling ahead of them.
 The family finds their dream home, but unfortunately, it’s not in their preferred school district.
 For many parents, a less-than-ideal school district is a reason to reconsider buying an otherwise perfect home.

-A school district may seem like a public amenity that’s more relevant to parents, but it’s worth considering even if you don’t have children.
-That’s because if you decide to sell the property, being in a good school district can help attract more buyers.
+A school district may seem like a public amenity only relevant to parents, but it’s worth considering even if you don’t have children.
+If you decide to sell the property, being in a good school district can help attract more buyers.

 You can ask your agent or the seller for a copy of their utility bills from the past year.
-Knowing the average utility costs in the area can be helpful, but having the utility bills in front of you will give you more accurate information.
+Knowing the average utility costs in the area can be helpful, but having the utility bills in front of you will offer more accurate information.